mblayman/mattlayman.com/content/blog/2019-01-08-web-development-environments.md

 for the ride.

-Management of this system is nutty because you have four different tabs open to start all the different processes to check your site.
+Management of this system is nutty because you have four different terminals open to start all the different processes to check your site.